Can You File an Injury Claim for Environmental Damage?

 A Long History of Pollutants

-The state’s attorney general conducted a study of the environmental damage, finding a statistically significant increase in bladder, kidney, breast, and prostate cancers.
+The state’s attorney general conducted a study of the environmental damage, which found a statistically significant increase in bladder, kidney, breast, and prostate cancers.
 A separate study by Dr. David Sunding, professor at the University of California Berkeley, also found a significant increase in the probability of children’s death from cancer or cancer-related disease in the city of Oakdale.
 As 3M began to clean up the environmental damage and better filter the county’s water source, these rates dropped, showing a direct correlation.

 A Landmark Case

 The 3M case brought attention to concerns about PFC dangers.
-The Environmental Protection Agency has adjusted the recommended maximum levels allowable in US drinking water since studies from the case have shown its ill effects.
+The Environmental Protection Agency has adjusted the recommended maximum levels allowable in US drinking water since studies from the case have shown PFC’s ill effects.
 The case could have long-lasting and permanent effects on the laws surrounding PFC-use.
 Unfortunately, for the victims of the environmental damage, the ruling will come too late.

 Environmental Damage Injury Claims